ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 - For a faster, secure and private connection is better to connect your Sparrow wallet app to your node (via Electrum server or directly to a Bitcoin Core RPC)

 And done, now you can manage your ZEUS LND onchain wallet from Sparrow.

+## chantools: sweepremoteclosed

+chantools is a <a href="https://github.com/lightninglabs/chantools">CLI tool</a> for recovering funds from Lightning channel when a user has unfortunately lost their channel state data.

+In ZEUS v0.10, we've built in the sometimes needed sweepremoteclosed command, which we've found to be invaluable when users have sync issues or have lost their channel backups.

+### Steps

+- 1) Go to `Menu` > `Embedded Node` > `Advanced` > `chantools` > `sweepremoteclosed`

+- 2) In the field called `Sweep address`, input an on-chain address to receive your funds to, then hit `Start Sweep`.
+It should take about 5-10 minutes to run.

+- 3) If successful you'll reach a page labeled TXHex with a QR code.
+Simply scroll to the bottom and hit `Broadcast TX to complete the recovery

+If you hit error "found 0 sweep targets with total value of 0 satoshis which is below the dust limit of 600", simply try again with `Advanced settings`: `Recovery window` increased.
+Try 1000, 2500, 5000 if necessary.

+If you hit any issues about unexpected characters, you are hitting a rate limit from one of the block explorer settings.
+Under Advanced settings, set 'Seconds to wait between queries' to 1 and try again.
+Please be patient as the process will now take a bit longer.